Axiomatic-AI/ax-mcp/README.md

 - **Axiomatic API integration**: Connects to Axiomatic AI's API for various tooling
 - **Simple configuration**: Easy setup with API key environment variable

-## Installation for Cursor
+## Installation

 You can install each domain server independently based on your needs.

-### Usage

-Use uvx to run servers without installing:
+These can be installed in many MCP clients such as cursor or claude.

 **For PIC Domain:**
 ```json